Mrs Gill Jones

 Role

-Having graduated from Oxford Brookes myself in 2002 I have returned as part of the Musculoskeletal Physiotherapy teaching team.
-I have been teaching at Oxford Brookes as an Associate Lecturer since 2013 and became a permanent member of the team in 2018.
+Gill graduated from Oxford Brookes in 2002 and subsequently pursued an extensive career within the NHS and Sports Medicine before returning to the University as a member of the Musculoskeletal Physiotherapy teaching team.
+She began teaching at Oxford Brookes as an Associate Lecturer in 2013 and was appointed as a permanent member of staff in 2018.

 Teaching and supervision